-The 2nd top requirement is that a surrogate cannot be a smoker or use drugs.
+Another important requirement is that a surrogate cannot be a smoker or use drugs.
 This may seem like a no-brainer for some, but believe it or not, not everyone understands that smoking during pregnancy is bad for the baby as well as for the mom or surrogate in this case.
 This also includes women who take certain medications for mental illness on a regular basis.

 Are there any non-medical surrogacy requirements?

-After the basic requirements have been met, the surrogate candidate will have to undergo a medical evaluation conducted by the IVF physician and a psychological evaluation as well.
-Some forms of birth control like the Shot or an IUD may delay a surrogacy cycle.
+After the basic requirements have been met, the surrogate candidate will have to undergo a medical evaluation conducted by the IVF physician and psychological evaluation as well.
+Some forms of birth control like the Depo-provera injection or an IUD may delay a surrogacy cycle.

 If you meet these requirements and are interested in becoming a surrogate mother, please fill out our application!
 If you don’t quite meet all of these requirements, we encourage you to give us a call anyway.
 We can discuss your specific situation and determine whether you might still be a good fit for our program.
 We look forward to working with you on your journey as a surrogate mother!